Explore our campus, including our modern accommodation and innovative course facilities on our virtual tour.

 Overview

 Infancy is a critical period in a child’s life, during which early experiences can and do shape connections and relationships into adolescence and beyond.
-The University of Northampton’s Postgraduate Certificate in Advanced Practice in Infant Mental Health and Wellbeing is an AIMH accredited course enabling you to develop expertise in the field of infant mental health and wellbeing and offers you the opportunity to engage in critical debate, learning and discussions on the contemporary issues relating to the field.
+The University of Northampton’s Postgraduate Certificate in Advanced Practice in Infant Mental Health and Wellbeing is aligned with AIMH, enabling you to develop expertise in the field of infant mental health and wellbeing and offers you the opportunity to engage in critical debate, learning and discussions on the contemporary issues relating to the field.

 You will undertake a journey of self-reflection and critical exploration with professionals from a range of different backgrounds.
 You will be taught by expert researchers and practitioners in the field of infant mental health and wellbeing from a variety of disciplines.